-Begin the day by viewing the Taj Mahal in all its glory as the sun is rising.
-Firstly, board your group coach and drive through the awakening streets of Agra (an early start means that we can avoid the heat and crowds at the Taj Mahal later in the day).
-No polluting vehicles are allowed within a 500m radius of the Taj Mahal complex.
+Rise early and begin the day by viewing the Taj Mahal in all its glory as the sun is rising.
+To reach the Taj Mahal, you will board your group coach and drive through the awakening streets of Agra (an early start means that we can avoid the heat and crowds at the Taj Mahal later in the day).
+No polluting vehicles are allowed within a 500m radius of the

+Taj Mahal complex.
 At a designated point the group will disembark the coach and board smaller electric carts to continue to the entrance gate.
 After clearing security and baggage checks you will be admitted to the complex.
-You will spend approximately two hours here; sightseeing is easy with almost no steps.
+Usually 2 hours is spent here; sightseeing is easy with almost no steps.
 For admission to the main mausoleum area, you are required to wear shoe covers (this may be provided on site - be prepared to bring an additional pair of socks).

-Return to your hotel to freshen up and have breakfast.
-Later, visit a marble inlay workshop and explore Agra Fort.
-Sightseeing at the fort involves approximately 1 hour on foot and there are some stairs to walk up.
+Return to your hotel to freshen up before visiting a marble inlay workshop.
+In the afternoon, explore the impressive Agra Fort.
+Sightseeing here involves approximately 1.5 hours on foot and climbing of stairs.
+Later, stroll Sadar Bazaar to the see Tirupati Temple.